-- \\ In the event of the winter season, the fuel oil happens WAX from -6 °C. When the ambient temperature is below -6 °C, do not operate the truck under high load condition so that it can operate normally the fuel system of the engine, and operate the truck after keeping idle condition of the engine in a way. - (4) Starting the engine at freeze-up (severe cold winter season) condition. - 1 When the ambient temperature is below 0 °C, carry out the same method according to above procedure. - 2 Operate the engine in a way so that it can supply a sufficient oil to the engine and hydraulic system due to heating the oil under low speed and low load condition after starting the engine. - 3 At the severe cold condition below -15 °C, do not operate the truck under the high load condition after starting the engine in a way. - Keep the idle condition of the engine for 20~30 minutes at the severe cold condition (freeze-up condition).
+When the ambient temperature is below -6°C, do not operate the machine under high load condition so that it can operate normally the fuel system of the engine, and operate the machine after keeping idle condition of the engine in a way.

+- (4) Starting the engine at freeze-up (severe cold winter season) condition. - 1 When the ambient temperature is below 0°C, carry out the same method according to above procedure. - 2 Operate the engine in a way so that it can supply a sufficient oil to the engine and hydraulic system due to heating the oil under low speed and low load condition after starting the engine. - 3 At the severe cold condition below -15°C, do not operate the machine under the high load condition after starting the engine in a way. - Keep the idle condition of the engine for 20~30 minutes at the severe cold condition (freeze-up condition).